PEER Youth Mentoring

 How do I know if my child is a good fit for the program?

 PEER works with youth (ages 11-17) from Morris or Passaic County that are at risk for opioid use.
 Risks for substance use disorder include past or current opioid or other substance use, past or current substance use among family members or friends, or have experienced or at risk for any adverse childhood experiences (ACEs), including poverty and/or homelessness, divorce, and neglect.
 Other factors include gang involvement, delinquency or truancy issues, or that they are system involved/deferred from the criminal justice system.
 Additionally, the youth must be willing to engage in a yearlong mentoring relationship by attending weekly sessions.
 If you are unsure if your child is a good fit for the program, you can reach out to the program coordinator, Megan, to discuss more.

 How do I get my child involved?

-You can submit a referral form to the program coordinator, Katy, at firstname.lastname@example.org or email Katy directly inquiring about the program.
+You can submit a Referral Form to the program coordinator, Megan, at firstname.lastname@example.org or email Megan directly inquiring about the program.
 After initial engagement, you will receive an application packet for you and your youth to complete together.
 After completion of the packet, your child will be interviewed by the program coordinator to gain a better understanding of their needs and feel for their personality.
 This will support in ensuring that an appropriate match is made with their Youth Mentor.
 Once accepted in the program, the parent/guardian and youth will attend an orientation and introduction session to meet their mentor and learn more about the expectations of the program.